NRES Spectra: basic Tools for Schools

 Keyboard Controls

-For Point 5, the tool "NRES Data Extractor" is used to generate a text file that can be further processed - for example, using a spreadsheet program:
+For Topic 5, students can use the “NRES Data Extractor” to export all spectral data to a text file that can then be further analyzed in a spreadsheet or a Python program:

 TOOL 2: NRES Data Extractor

-For precisely this reason, you will find only an image and the link to the tool here: NRES Data Extractor
+To avoid this issue, only an image and a link to the tool are provided here: NRES Data Extractor

 PNG: NRES_Data_Extractor

-The primary purpose of this tool is to facilitate a more precise, scientifically oriented examination of specific forms of spectral lines.
-To this end, please refer to Examples 3, 4a, 4b, and 5 located at the bottom of this page.
+The main purpose of the NRES Data Extractor is to support a more detailed investigation of individual spectral lines and their shapes.
+For examples of how this can be done, see Examples 3, 4a, 4b, and 5 at the bottom of this page.

 Application Examples & Demonstrations